justice-rage/wagtail_crx_snipcart_storefront/README.md

 ##### Note
 I decided not to share screenshots of the admin as it should be straightforward with a combination of the official documentation and this README.

+## Bugs
+1. API key must be inserted into base.html rather than admin.
+   - Goal: Get Snipcart Settings within admin operational.

-## Bugs/Room for Improvement
+## Room for Improvement
 1. Add tests for newly developed features.
-2. API key must be inserted into base.html rather than admin.
-   - Goal: Get Snipcart Settings within admin operational.
+   - Goal: Implement TDD for future development.
-3. Make feature that allows end user to elect to have the snipcart shopping cart panels reflect websites styling.
+2. Make feature that allows end user to elect to have the snipcart shopping cart panels reflect websites styling.

 ## Recommended Hosting Solution
 [CodeRed Cloud](https://www.codered.cloud/)